We manage the following fishery monitoring programs:

 Standardized Bycatch Reporting Methodology

 Observers report targeted catch, interactions with protected species, and fish and invertebrate bycatch for fishing vessels in the region.
 These data inform the standardized bycatch reporting methodology (SBRM) used to assess the amount and type of bycatch occurring in the greater Atlantic Region.
-Each year the Northwest Fisheries Science Center posts a reports on the of estimated discards for the previous year and a of observer sea-day allocations for the coming year using the formulaic prioritization process within SBRM analysis.
+Each year the Northeast Fisheries Science Center posts reports on the of estimated discards for the previous year and of observer sea-day allocations for the coming year using the formulaic prioritization process within SBRM analysis.
 These data help determine our observer sea-day schedule.

 Observer Sea-Day Schedule